Entry and coronation of Anne of Denmark: The Convoy of the Moors

 Mary, Queen of Scots had been accompanied by the same performance during her Entry to Edinburgh in September 1561, and their costumes then were made from white taffeta.
 They were called the "convoy".
+At Mary's wedding to Lord Darnley in 1565, a similar offer of service to the queen was made by actors representing Ethiopian and Libyan people, who offered their hands and minds.

 An African man described as "ane Moir" was a member of Anne of Denmark's household in October 1590 and was bought clothes with the queen's pages, although it not known if this was the same person as the leader of the "moors" at the Entry.
 Jemma Field and other scholars including Miranda Kaufmann propose that the same man was the performer in both events and was also the man recorded as the member of the queen's household.
 The African servant in the queen's household is not recorded in later years and may have died in July 1591.
 In 1594 an African actor took part in the masque at the baptism of Prince Henry, and he may have been the performer at the 1590 Entry.

 The Horoscope

-Anna progressed in her coach under a canopy called the "paill" up the narrow street from the Grassmarket called the West Bow, where a boy with mathematical instruments played the female personification of Astronomy, "Astronomia" or "Astrologia", reciting Anne's fortune and the children she would bear in Latin verse composed by the schoolmaster Hercules Rollock.
+Anne progressed in her coach under a canopy called the "paill" up the narrow street from the Grassmarket called the West Bow, where a boy with mathematical instruments played the female personification of Astronomy, "Astronomia" or "Astrologia", reciting Anne's fortune and the children she would bear in Latin verse composed by the schoolmaster Hercules Rollock.
 The actor predicted a hail storm and white sugar sweets were thrown from the windows of houses overlooking the scene, near Riddle's Court.
 The child said this rain would fall into her lap, proving the truth of his prediction, alluding to the legend of Danaë.
-The 12 boxes of sweets, described as "scrotcherts and confects", cost £3-2s-8d Scots.
+The 12 boxes of sweets, described as "scrotcherts and confects", cost £3-2s–8d Scots.
 Anna's canopy was carried by six men, three teams were appointed to serve in stages through the streets of Edinburgh.
 They were mostly merchants, the crafts were represented by the saddler Robert Abercromby.